Misa Rodríguez: Club career

-Rodríguez joined newly-established Real Madrid Femenino at the beginning of 2020-21 season.
+Rodríguez joined newly established Real Madrid Femenino at the beginning of 2020-21 season.
 In the same season, she won the Zamora trophy awarded to the goalkeeper with the lowest "goals-to-games" ratio in the Spanish league.
+By March 2023 she had made her 100th appearance for the Merengues, reaching the milestone in the same match as midfielder Maite Oroz.